| Chiefs

 were also the first to begin Zuljinnah processions in Lahore, which

+are now a vital part of Ashura processions.
 The Qizilbash family has its roots in Iran and Afghanistan.
 According

 to one account, they came to India with the Mughal emperor Humayun